Player Profile

 Aspinwall, a seamer who bats in the lower order, was part of the England Under 19s squad which reached the World Cup final in the Caribbean in early 2022, taking seven wickets in six appearances with a best of 2-18.

-He went to Sedbergh School, a cricketing education which is now being made famous because of Harry Brook’s stunning exploits on the international scene.
-Thunder and England women’s star Mahika Gaur is currently hurtling along the same production line.
+He went to Sedbergh School, a cricketing education made famous because of Harry Brook’s stunning exploits on the international scene.
+Thunder and England women’s star Mahika Gaur has been on the same production line.

-Aspinwall - he will be 20 by the time the 2024 season starts - was born in Lancaster and plays his league cricket for Kendal in the Northern Premier League.
+Aspinwall - he will be 21 by the time the 2025 season starts - was born in Lancaster.
+He has played club cricket for Kendal and, at present, Newton-le-Willows.

 Shortly after signing rookie pro terms at Emirates Old Trafford, Aspinwall was part of the Junior Pakistan Super League competition in October 2022, playing for the Gujranwala Giants.
 That competition was introduced to showcase the best Under 19s players not just in Pakistan but around the world.